 INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

-Embracing Change: The Importance of New Thanksgiving Traditions & Foods
+Embracing Change: New Thanksgiving Traditions & Foods

 Embracing Change: The imporatance of new thanksgiving traditions and foods feature image

-Embracing Change: The Importance of New Thanksgiving Traditions & Foods
+Embracing Change: New Thanksgiving Traditions & Foods

 Tradition is a beautiful thing.
 For Thanksgiving that means that many people make the same dishes year after year.
 The turkey, stuffing, sweet potatoes, mashed potatoes, gravy and all the classics – you know the drill!
 Tradition brings comfort and familiarity and can keep our generational customs alive.
 I do personally like to change things up once in a while.
 So if you want to create different Thanksgiving traditions this year, I’ve got you covered